 Meanwhile, Lebanon's interim Prime Minister Najib Mikati announced on the same day that he would launch indirect negotiations to end hostilities along the border between his country and Israel during the holy month of Ramadan.
 (NNA, Reuters)

-* Houthi threatens to launch new attacks on US, UK ships: On March 5, the Houthi movement in Yemen announced that it would launch more "painful" attacks on US and UK ships, while the US military's Central Command (CENTCOM) confirmed that it had destroyed some of the force's missiles.
+* Houthi threatens to launch new attacks on US and UK ships: On March 5, the Houthi movement in Yemen announced that it would launch more "painful" attacks on US and UK ships, while the US military's Central Command (CENTCOM) confirmed that it had destroyed some of the force's missiles.

 The statement came as Houthis demanded that international ships involved in repairing Internet cables in the Red Sea seek permission from the group to avoid attacks.
 (Arab News)

-* Israel blocked food aid trucks from the United Nations World Food Program (WFP) from entering Gaza.
+* Israel blocked trucks carrying food aid from the UN World Food Programme (WFP) from entering Gaza.

-According to the WFP, a convoy of 14 trucks carrying food aid into Gaza had to wait for three hours at the Wadi border crossing into Gaza, before Israeli authorities prevented it from continuing.
-The convoy was then stopped by a desperate crowd who stole 200 tons of food.
+According to the WFP, a convoy of 14 trucks carrying food aid into Gaza had to wait three hours at the Wadi crossing before Israeli authorities prevented them from proceeding.
+The convoy was then stopped by a desperate mob who looted 200 tons of food.
 (AFP)

 America